 - When Nine Hours, Nine Persons, Nine Doors was released in Japan, it was a commercial failure, only selling about 40,000 copies.
 When the game was translated into English, similar sales figures were anticipated.
 Due to an unexpected case of Germans Love David Hasselhoff, retailers regularly ran out of stock and had to actively request additional copies.

-- This happened to Yo Kai Watch toys in Japan.
-For an entire year, fans had to queue in line to get a chance to purchase the medals and watches.
+- This happened to Yo-Kai Watch toys in Japan.
+For an entire year, fans had to queue in line to get a chance to enter a raffle to purchase the medals and watches.